casanova-lab/NHC/README.md

 *-suffix*|text|suffix for output folder|na

 ***Note:***
-- *Stringent edge-weight cutoff (default: 0.99) is used to converge the gene clusters of the highest biological relevance.
-If the case cohort is small or the gene candidates are few, then users could relax the edge-weight cutoff to 0.95 or 0.9, but no lower than 0.7 (as STRING determines 0.7 as confidence cutoff).*
+- *Stringent edge-weight cutoff (default: -edge 0.99) is used to converge the gene clusters of the highest biological relevance.
+If the case cohort is small or the gene candidates are few, then users could relax the edge-weight cutoff to 0.95 or 0.9, but no lower than 0.7.*
-- *Hub gene removal is to avoid giant clusters that are formed due to the large number of interactions with hub genes.
-The connectivity of each gene is determined by the number of PPIs above STRING score 0.9 (Data_Network_Connectivity.txt).
-The default value (-b 100) means: skipping the genes having more than 100 PPIs with edge-weight>0.9 for clustering.
-If users want to include all genes for clustering, use (-b 0).*
+- *Hub gene removal is to avoid generating giant clusters due to the large number of interactions with hub genes.
+The connectivity of each gene (default: -hub 100) is determined by the number of its high-confidence PPIs, meaning to skip the genes having more than 100 PPIs for clustering.
+If users want to include all genes for clustering, use (-hub 0).*
-- *NHCboost has the same input/output format and the same parameter configurations, just call NHCboost_case_only.py or NHCboost_case_control.py.*
+- *Boost version has the same input/output format, with faster computing speed, especially when the input data (number of samples and genes) is huge.
+Its clustering algorithm is not as greedy as the normal version.*
+- *Network option provides the network files and gene node size files, that can be imported to Gephi or Cytoscape software, for visualizing each cluster.*

 ## References
 - *Zhang P. et al.* A computational approach to detect physiological homogeneity in the midst of genetic heterogeneity. [*Am J Hum Genet* (2021)](https://www.cell.com/ajhg/fulltext/S0002-9297(21)00154-3)